Cancer that has spread to the lungs can cause symptoms, such as breathlessness. Radiotherapy can help to relieve these symptoms.

 You have a local anaesthetic sprayed into your throat beforehand.
 The doctor puts a thin tube called a catheter inside the bronchoscope and into your lung.
 You have a CT scan to make sure the tube has gone to the right area.

 The radiographers then connect the catheter to the brachytherapy machine.
-They leave the room and watch you from outside on a closed circuit television screen.
+They leave the room, but can see and hear you the whole time.
 The brachytherapy machine contains a small radioactive metal ball that leaves the machine and travels into the tube.
 Once it has reached the tumour it releases radiation for a few minutes.

 During the treatment you feel nothing and it is painless.
 When the treatment ends the radioactive metal goes back into the machine.
 The radiographers come back into the room and remove the tube.
 You usually have this type of radiotherapy in 1 or 2 sessions.